sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 #### Type prediction

-Even when types are known for customized compilation, they might change as everything is dynamic in self, so the above customized compilation has an element of optimism to it.
+Even when types are known for customized compilation, they might change as everything is dynamic in Self, so the above customized compilation has an element of optimism to it.
 Type prediction takes that optimism one step further, and uses static heuristics to "guess" the types at compile time, and insert specialized code.
-This allows the compiler to have very efficient code for common cases like `if else` without special casing them out.
+This allows the compiler to have very efficient code for common cases like `if`/`else` without special casing them out.
 This also means that users can define their own custom control flow like methods and get similar
 performance: you aren't beholden to use certain "built in" features.

 ## The programming environment

 Self has a very difficult to support programming environment.
-It is highly interactive, allowing users to incrementally recompile and old code needs to be invalidated.
+It is highly interactive, allowing users to incrementally recompile invalidate old code.
 Source level debugging is also a must, which means there needs to be a way to recover the original control flow after optimization.

 ### Incremental recompilation